Twisted Bilayer Graphene in Commensurate Angles: Existence of Dirac points

-In this section, we will prove Theorem \ref{DiracPoint}- about the existence of Dirac cones under different technical conditions than in \cite{fefferman2012honeycomb}.
-We start by noting that, as mentioned in the theorem, we may fix the choice of $\calS$ in such a way that we will have for any $\vec{m}\in \calS$
+In this section, we prove Theorem \ref{DiracPoint}- about the existence of Dirac cones.
+The goal is to get a different set of technical conditions than in \cite{fefferman2012honeycomb}.
+By the theorem's assumptions, we can choose $\calS$ such that for any $\vec{m}\in \calS$

-for $\vec{m}=0$, this implies that $\hat{U}_{0-\varrho_1}=0$, and so we get that condition (\ref{WFCond}) does not hold. \begin{proof}[Proof of Theorem \ref{DiracPoint}] We recall that we consider

-Where $U$ is periodic with respect to $\tilde{\Lambda}\in \{\Lambda, \Lambda^*\}$, and we have $\tilde{\kappa}\in \{\kappa,\nu\}$- the reciprocal lattice matrix.
-Theorem 2.4 from \cite{berkolaiko2018symmetry} allows one to extract the rule of symmetries and gives an explicit condition for the existence of Dirac cones in the form of an eigenvalue of multiplicity two.
-We will need the following slightly different statements: \begin{theorem} [\cite{berkolaiko2018symmetry} - a version of Theorem 2.4] Let $\tilde{H}$ be a self-adjoint operator that is periodic with respect to $\Lambda$ or $\Lambda^*$ and invariant under the rotation $R$, and is invariant under $F$ or $F^*$.
+For $\vec{m}=0$, this yields $\hat{U}_{-\varrho_1}=0$, meaning the Fefferman-Weinstein condition (\ref{WFCond}) fails, necessitating a new condition.
+Before we prove this new condition we note that Theorem 2.4 in \cite{berkolaiko2018symmetry} uses symmetries to provide an explicit condition for Dirac cones (an eigenvalue of multiplicity two), and so we require the following slight modification: \begin{theorem} [A version of Theorem 2.4 in \cite{berkolaiko2018symmetry}] Let $\tilde{H}$ be a self-adjoint operator that is periodic with respect to $\Lambda$ or $\Lambda^*$ and invariant under the rotation $R$, and is invariant under $F$ or $F^*$.
 Let $\tilde{K}_*\in \tilde{\bbP}$ be one of the high symmetry points.
 Then we have that

 where the splitting is $\tilde{H}$ invariant.
 Since $\tilde{H}$ is also invariant under $F$ or $F^*$, we have that all the eigenvalues restricted to $L^2_{\tilde{K}_*,\perp}$ have even multiplicity.
 If the multiplicity of some eigenvalue $E_0$ is exactly $2$, we have that